Rwanda seeks arrest of genocide suspect living in France | DW | 26.08.2020

 Rwandan prosecutors have issued an arrest warrant for a former official suspected of being among the architects of the country's genocide.
 Aloys Ntiwiragabo was recently found living in Orleans, south of Paris.

-Prosecutors in Rwanda on Wednesday used an arrest warrant for top spy chief Aloys Ntiwiragabo who is under investigation for his part in the country's 1994 genocide.
+Prosecutors in Rwanda on Wednesday issued an arrest warrant for top spy chief Aloys Ntiwiragabo who is under investigation for his part in the country's 1994 genocide.

 A team from French investigative news site Mediapart found the 72-year-old living in Orelans, about 110 kilometers (70 miles) south-southwest of Paris.